 The tax rate for the Goods and Services Tax is currently 7%.

-- Important and local supply of investment precious metals
+The import and local supply of investment precious metals (IPM).

 Additionally, some goods and services are zero-rated, including the following: